 Guadalupe Home is a transitional living program for women who find themselves without shelter and basic needs who are

 pregnant and/or parenting and are over the age of 18.
 Guadalupe Home provides safe shelter and support services in a home-like environment for mothers and their children to nurture and support their family unit.
 Support services are provided to residents in an effort to care for themselves and their children while moving towards self-sufficiency.
 Additionally, opportunities for personal development are offered to the residents including assistance with goal setting and achievement, establishing priorities and effective decision-making.
 Guadalupe Home encourages residents to take steps toward becoming independent, while creating a new life for their family.
-Please contact Mariel Luna, Executive Director, at 210476-0707 for more information.
+Please contact Mariel Luna, Program Director, at 210476-0707 for more information.

 Founded in 1999 in response to a need for services among pregnant women, especially low-income women and pregnant teenagers, San Antonio Birth Doulas provided new and expecting parents with support in the areas of pregnancy, labor, breastfeeding, newborn care and bonding in an effort to prevent infant/child abuse and neglect.